raycast/extensions/extensions/salesforce-search/README.md

   Example: `AccountId__r.Name` might show the name of the account related to a found record if it has such a relation.

-You can specify multiple types separated by comma.
+You can specify multiple types separated by semicolon.

 #### Example 1
 ```